LaharB/VSDsquadron_mini_research_internship/README.md

 <details>
     <summary>Task 4 : To implement any digital circuit using VSDSquadron Mini RISC-V development board</summary>
+<br> <!-- Adds a line break -->
 The task is to implement any digital circuit design using the VSDSquadron Mini RISC-V development board & then verify its fucntionality by uisng build and upload feature.

 # Implementaion of 8x4 bit Single-Port Synchronous RAM